Aeronautica Imperialis - Faction Review - Tau Empire

 Tiger Shark

-Like the Barracuda, the Tiger Shark has access to the same Drone weapons.
+Like the Barracuda, the Tiger Shark has access to the same drone weapons.
 Again, I would recommend the Cyclic Ion Burst Drones for when the enemy inevitably gets into close range.
 Overall, the Tiger Shark is an exceptionally good aircraft.
-It is no wonder that many Air Cadre are formed around the Tiger Shark with one escorting Barracuda.
+It is no wonder that many Air Cadre are formed around the Tiger Shark, with one escorting Barracuda.

 Tiger Shark loadout 2 is my preferred option.
-It may cause slightly less damage at medium range, but it is 6 points cheaper than loadout 3.
+It may cause slightly less damage at medium range, but it is six points cheaper than loadout 3.
 This is a huge saving and allows for the potential purchase of another plane for a bigger force.
 Realistically, I cannot think of a reason to take the Paired Swiftstrike Burst Cannons on the Tiger Shark.
-They are just too expensive, for no actual benefit.
+They are just too expensive for no actual benefit.

 Tiger Shark loadout 4 is also an interesting option.
 It is the cheapest Tiger Shark variant and is powerful at medium and long range.
-I like this option, especially as this aircraft can use its Minimum Speed of 1 to hang back behind the main Tau line and snipe out enemy aircraft.
+I like this option, especially as this aircraft can use its minimum speed of 1 to hang back behind the main Tau line and snipe out enemy aircraft.

 Tiger Shark AX 1-0